Shopify and Amazon are giants in the e-commerce world, but which one is better for your business? Read on to make the right choice.

 - Shipping discount: Up to 64%

-- Transaction fees of 1% on all sales that don't use Shopify payment, in addition to credit card fees
+- Transaction fees: 1% on all sales that don't use Shopify payment, in addition to credit card fees

 - Features: Five staff accounts and everything included in the Basic plan, plus gift card options, professional reports, USPS Priority Mail Cubic pricing on qualified shipments, register shifts and unlimited Shopify POS staff PINs